-The destination is renowned for its fourteen Michelin-starred restaurants, which clock up eighteen stars altogether.
+The destination is renowned for its thirteen Michelin-starred restaurants, which clock up eighteen stars altogether.
 These include the Roca brothers' El Celler de Can Roca in Girona, proclaimed the-best restaurant in the world in 2018 by the prestigious Restaurant Magazine.
-Two other acclaimed chefs are Paco Pérez, currently the only Spanish chef with five Michelin stars, and Fina Puigdevall, chef at Les Cols restaurant in Olot, awarded the National Gastronomy Prize 2019.